 - UEE33011 Certificate III in Electrical Fitting Apprenticeship.

 Studying the Certificate II in Electrotechnology (Career Start) at Holmesglen

-Gain experience in the trade and use your skills to make informed choices in the selection of vocational career paths.
-You will gain a recognised qualification, as well as credits for further training as an apprentice or trainee in the electrotechnology industry.
+You will gain experience in the trade and use your skills to make informed choices in the selection of vocational career paths.
+And you will gain a recognised qualification, as well as credits for further training as an apprentice or trainee in the electrotechnology industry.

 ||Apply occupational health and safety regulations, codes and practices in the workplace

 ||Work safely in the construction industry

 ||Solve problems in d.c. circuits

 ||Carry out routine work activities in an energy sector environment

 ||Identify and select components, accessories and materials for energy sector work activities

 ||Use computer applications relevant to a workplace